STICERD Public Events and Lectures

 Atkinson Lecture

-Roland Benabou (Princeton), joint with Psychology and Economics Seminar
+Roland Bénabou (Princeton University), joint with Psychology and Economics Seminar

 Tuesday 28 October 2014 17:00 - 18:30

-Many of our seminars and public events this year will continue as online seminars or as online and in person.
+Many of our seminars and public events this year will continue as in person or as hybrid (online and in person) events.
 Please check our website listings and Twitter feed @STICERD_LSE for updates.

-Those unable to join the seminars in-person are welcome to participate via zoom.
+Those unable to join the seminars in-person are welcome to participate via zoom if the event is hybrid.

 About this event